SM’s business bright spot: Strong retail activity pushes SM net income 27% higher to PHP26B in H1

 Customer loans increased by 9%, funded by an 11% rise in Current Account/Savings Account (CASA) deposits.

-Asset quality sustained its improvement as NPL ratio went down further to 2.39% from 3.12% a year ago.
+Asset quality sustained its improvement as the NPL ratio went down further to 2.39% from 3.12% a year ago.
 NPL coverage was higher at 138%.

 China Banking Corporation posted PHP10.1 billion in net income, up 39% compared to the same period last year, driven mainly by higher net interest income and core fee income, as well as lower provisions.